American Sound Studio: American Recording Studio East

 American Sound Studios and the Memphis Boys were in high demand, and had to use other studios in Memphis, such as Royal Studios (where "Dark End of the Street" was recorded), Sounds of Memphis, Ardent Studios, National Street Studios, Lyn Lou Studios, and Fame Studios in Muscle Shoals, Alabama.
 By acquiring a second studio they could keep most productions in house.
-In November 1968 Moman and Crews ran a full page advertisement in Billboard to announce the new studio acquisition and operation of both their "North" and "East" studios.

-The East Memphis studio, at 2272 Deadrick Avenue, was the first purpose-built recording studio in Memphis designed and built as "ONYX" in 1967, and was utilized by different record companies.
-Steve Sholes of RCA records commissioned its construction but died in April 1968.
+They found a studio located at 2272 Deadrick Avenue in East Memphis.
+Designed and built in 1967 as Onyx, with construction commissioned by Steve Sholes of RCA Records, it was the first purpose-built recording studio in Memphis.
+Onyx was utilized by different record companies.
 The studio's staff included Ronnie "Angel" Stoots from the Mar-Keys and George Klein.
-The first single cut there was "Mama”/“Merry Go Round" produced by Bobby Manuel.
-The studio, after its first year, became popular with Jerry Wexler and Tom Dowd of Atlantic Records, and Dot Records/Paramount Records.
+The first single cut there was "Mama"/"Merry Go Round" produced by Bobby Manuel.
+By 1968 the studio became popular with Jerry Wexler and Tom Dowd of Atlantic Records, as well as Dot Records/Paramount Records.
+In November 1968 Moman and Crews ran a full page advertisement in Billboard to announce the new studio acquisition and operation of both their "North" and "East" studios.

-It was purchased by Chips Moman and Don Crews in December 1968, and renamed American Recording Studio East, AKA “The Annex”.
+Moman and Don Crews purchased Onyx in December 1968, renaming it American Recording Studio East, AKA “The Annex”.
 The studio was custom-designed with stereo echo chambers, and its new large tracking floor made it well suited for larger productions such as horn and orchestra sessions (Presley's "Kentucky Rain" arranged by Glen Spreen, is an example).
 Wayne Jackson recorded there as part of the Memphis Horns, including the trumpet part on Neil Diamond's "Sweet Caroline".
 The studio had easy access to the Memphis International Airport, and next door was the Memphis landmark John Grisanti's restaurant.